DiplIngFrankGerlach/MandelBrotSappeur/README.md

 *Computed using c:\> MB_SPR.exe  1000 500 500 -1.0 1.0 -1.0 1.0*

-This project computs a Mandelbrot Fractal in the Sappeur programming language.
+This project computes a Mandelbrot Fractal in the Sappeur programming language.

 The Sappeur language: https://sappeur.di-fg.de